pgrimard/react-toggle-switch/README.md

 }
 ```

-If you're using SASS, the import the styles
+If you're using SASS, then import the styles

 ```
 @import "node_modules/react-toggle-switch/dist/css/switch.min.css"